vnchlsn/OsmoFold/docs/osmofold_lite.rst

 **osmofold_lite.py**
 =====================

-A summary of the functions in `osmofold_lite.py` (designed to perform TFE calculations without SOURSOP) and how they work.
+A summary of the functions in `osmofold_lite.py` (designed to perform TFE calculations without MDTraj, in case users have their own preference) and how they work.

 read_fasta()
 --------------------